eugenetriguba/health-screenings-admin-menu/README.md

 `src` - files within this folder get transpiled or compiled (because Electron can't use them directly).

-`app` - contains all static assets which don't need any pre-processing.
+`static` - contains all static assets which don't need any pre-processing.
 Put here images, CSSes, HTMLs, etc.

-The build process compiles the content of the `src` folder and puts it into the `app` folder, so after the build has finished, your `app` folder contains the full, runnable application.
+The build process compiles the content of the `src` folder and puts it into the `static` folder, so after the build has finished, your `static` folder contains the full, runnable application.

-Treat `src` and `app` folders like two halves of one bigger thing.
+Treat `src` and `static` folders like two halves of one bigger thing.

-The drawback of this design is that `app` folder contains some files which should be git-ignored and some which shouldn't (see `.gitignore` file).
+The drawback of this design is that `static` folder contains some files which should be git-ignored and some which shouldn't (see `.gitignore` file).
 But this two-folders split makes development builds much, much faster.

 # Development